albertstarfield/project-zephyrine/Adelaide_Lite/README.md

 ### 🎭 API Interfaces

-Adelaide Lite maintains compatibility with standard communication dialects to ease integration, despite its rigorous internal architecture.
+Adelaide Lite maintains compatibility with standard communication dialects to ease integration.

 *   **The OpenAI Mask (`/v1/*`):** Full compatibility layer for `/v1/chat/completions` and `/v1/models`.
 Future implementations will expand this to full stateful Assistant APIs routed directly into the local SQLite memory graph.
 *   **The Ollama Mask (`/api/*`):** Direct proxy and multiplexing for local inference endpoints (`/api/chat`, `/api/generate`), allowing Zephy to wrap and manage local models seamlessly.

 ### 🚀 Prerequisites and Quick Start

-Adelaide Lite is designed to be highly portable but requires a strict set of deterministic tools.
+Adelaide Lite is designed to be highly portable but requires a specific set of tools to minimize bloat.

 #### Requirements
 *   **Alire (Ada LIbrary REpository):** Required to resolve Ada dependencies and build the core executable.